top of page

 Nordic Vocal Literature

-Nordic art music presentations include those given for the Society for the Advancement of Scandinavian Study Conference in both Puerto Rico and Austin, TX, the Centre for Scandinavian Studies Copenhagen-Lund-Hankuk (CSS) in Lund, Sweden, Listaháskóli Íslands/Iceland University of the Arts in Reyjavik, Iceland, the Sam Houston State University Art Song Festival, Longy School of Music of Bard College, alma mater University of Illinois: Urbana-Champaign, and University of Wisconsin: Oshkosh.
-He additionally recorded for both WNYC in New York City, as well as National Public Radio, discussing the music of Richard Wagner on a segment entitled "The Sexual Mystery" in the internationally broadcast weeklong show, The Tristan Mysteries.
-He is currently writing the complete phonetic transcriptions of the songs of Jórunn Viðar.
+Nordic art music lecture recitals include those given with the Society for the Advancement of Scandinavian Study Conference in Puerto Rico, Austin, TX, and Seattle, WA; the Centre for Scandinavian Studies Copenhagen-Lund-Hankuk (CSS) in Lund, Sweden; Listaháskóli Íslands/Iceland University of the Arts in Reykjavík, Iceland; and Universities in the United States including the Sam Houston State University Art Song Festival, Longy School of Music of Bard College, alma mater University of Illinois: Urbana-Champaign, and University of Wisconsin: Oshkosh as an invitation from Nordic Song expert Anna Hersey.
+In July 2023 he was a featured clinician at the National Association of Teachers of Singing (NATS) Workshop in San Diego, CA presenting both on the “Foundational Nordic Vocal Literature Repertory” and “An Introduction to the Repertory and IPA of Iceland.”
+He additionally has recorded for both WNYC in New York City, as well as National Public Radio.

-Colin currently serves as Associate Professor of Music and is the principal professor for Vocal Literature at Long Island University: Brooklyn, and was on the Music History Faculty at the Boston University Tanglewood Institute from 2013-2022 as the Music History Program Coordinator.
-He is a board member for the website SongHelix, as the editor for Nordic art song.
-Colin Levin holds a Bachelor of Music Degree in Musicology from the Oberlin Conservatory, a Master of Music Degree in Vocal Literature from the University of Illinois: Champaign-Urbana, and a Doctor of Musical Arts Degree from Rutgers University where his doctoral dissertation "The Value of Icelandic Art Song within the Context of Higher Education" earned him the Irene Alm Memorial Prize for Excellence in Performance and Scholarly Research.
-He began researching Nordic Song post a winter term in Gothenburg, Sweden in 2007, with specific focus on Icelandic song following an artist-in-residence position at the Landakotsskóli in Reykjavík, Iceland during the Spring of 2017.
-He additionally studied the Icelandic language at Háskólasetur Vestfjarða/University Centre of the Westfjords in Ísafjörður, Iceland during the summer of 2022, and will be returning in the summer of 2023.
+Levin currently serves as Associate Professor of Voice and is the principal professor for Vocal Literature at Long Island University: Brooklyn, and was on the Music History Faculty at the Boston University Tanglewood Institute from 2013-2022 as the Music History Program Coordinator.
+Levin holds a Bachelor of Music Degree from the Oberlin Conservatory, a Master of Music Degree from the University of Illinois: Champaign-Urbana, and a Doctor of Musical Arts Degree from Rutgers University where his doctoral dissertation "The Value of Icelandic Art Song within the Context of Higher Education" earned him the Irene Alm Memorial Prize for Excellence in Performance and Scholarly Research.
+He began researching Nordic Song post a winter term in Gothenburg, Sweden in 2007, with a specific focus on Icelandic repertory following an artist-in-residence position at the Landakotsskóli in Reykjavík, Iceland during the Spring of 2017.
+He additionally studied the Icelandic language at Háskólasetur Vestfjarða/University Centre of the Westfjords.

 White Feather